 Jalapeno & Gouda Crab Dip is adapted from Emeril’s Hot Jalapeno Crab Dip, in which I made a number of revisions to reflect my desire to make sure the crab was not overwhelmed by the jalapeno or covered up by the cheese.
 Lump crab is expensive, so be careful to mix it gently to retain its sumptuous texture.
 Choose any cheese you like and adjust the peppers to suit your own spice preference.

-With tender, sweet crab, creamy Gouda, and heady peppers, this appetizer dip will complement any Super Bowl feast—just make sure you get a few bites before it completely disappears. 😉
+With tender, sweet crab, creamy Gouda, and heady peppers, this appetizer dip will complement any party feast—just make sure you get a few bites before it completely disappears. 😉

 - 2 cloves garlic -- minced

 - 1 teaspoon Chipotle Tabasco -- or smoked paprika

 - 1/4 teaspoon sea salt -- more to taste

 - 7-8 ounces Gouda cheese -- grated or small cubes

 - 1/3 cup pickled jalapenos -- coarsely chopped

 - 1 pound lump crabmeat -- picked over to remove any shells